Category Archives: Social Studies Enrichment

 5. Resume the video when you are ready.

 3. The Lorraine Motel, in Memphis, Tennessee, where Martin Luther King Jr. was assassinated, is now the National Civil Rights Museum.
 Click on the video below to take a virtual tour of this museum.
 While watching the narrator talks about events and there is also information written on the screen.
 Pause the video as needed.
-Write one paragraph for each of outlined events: the Montgomery bus boycott, the student sit ins, and the Memphis sanitation strike.
+Write a 1-2 sentence summary of each of outlined events: the Montgomery bus boycott, the student sit ins, and the Memphis sanitation strike.

 4. Watch this short video.